Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 - **Wager-free spins**: Winnings credited as cash with no playthrough requirements
 - **Daily/weekly free spins**: Regular promotions for existing players

 JACKBIT offers 100 wager-free spins as part of their welcome package, providing exceptional value for Canadian players.
-Many online casinos in Canada provide similar free spin bonuses.
+Many online casinos in Canada provides similar free spin bonuses.

 ### Cashback and Reload Bonuses